raj-mistry-01/Travelling-SalesMan-Problem/README.md

 ```
 ### Avoid a comman mistake

-while running solution.py  , `path of csv should be according your system` script
+while running solution.py  , `path of csv should be according your system`